SkrideOne/cx/rust_docs/naked_functions_inline_asm_handbook.md

 ### 1. Simple arithmetic or bit‑twiddling instructions

 Use inline assembly only when a suitable intrinsic is unavailable.
 Many operations (e.g., bit rotations, population count) are exposed in `std::arch` or `core::arch` and compile to efficient instructions.
+With nightly 1.91, most intrinsics that do not take pointer arguments can be called from safe Rust when the appropriate target features are enabled【684066008670463†L134-L140】, so prefer these safe intrinsics over inline assembly wherever possible.

 * **Use `inout` / `lateout`** to minimize register pressure.
 * **Annotate side effects**: use `options(pure, nomem, nostack)` when appropriate.